imarsman/datetime/README.md

 a time package that used a larger numerical type to hold time values, such as an int128.

+The large date package was first thought of when it was realized that ISO 8601 periods could be produced which exceeded the Golang time library's timestamp capacity.
+It is not known where this will lead but some interesting things could result.

 The code for ISO-8601 date and timespan handling is licenced under the BSD-3-Clause Licence.
 You can read this licence at the end of the LICENCE file for this project.